Some results on contraction rates for Bayesian inverse problems: Consistency and contraction rates

-Following the Bayesian philosophy, we will assume $u$ to be a $\calH_1$ valued random variable that is independent of $\eta$.
-The distribution for $u$ will be interpreted as the \emph{prior} for $u$, and will be denoted by $\mu_0$.
-We will be interested in the conditional distribution of $u$ conditioned on $y$, as given by the Bayes' theorem.
-We shall now state the conditions under which the density of posterior distribution w.r.t the prior measure is well-defined.
-We will not require this condition for further discussion, but rather will only require the inequality~\eqref{eq:Zfin} to be true for proving our results in Section~\ref{sec:main-lem}.
+Following the Bayesian philosophy, we will assume $u$ to be $\calH_1$ valued random variable independent of $\eta$.
+The distribution for $u$ will be interpreted as the \emph{prior} for $u$, and will be denoted by $\mu_n$.
+We will be interested in the properties of conditional distribution of $u$ given $y$, as given by the Bayes' theorem.

+We will now describe the posterior measure and show that it is well defined.
+The following proposition is a generalization of Theorem 4.1 in \cite{Stuart} as it does not depend on any assumptions on the likelihood $\phiyu$ other than its existence.

 \begin{claim} Assume that the random variable $u$ is independent of the noise $\eta$.
-Further, assume that $\zeta^{-1/2}G(u) \in \calH_2$ for all $u$.
-Then, the conditional distribution, denoted by $\mu_n^y$, for the random variable $u | y$ is well-defined and also absolutely continuous with respect to the prior $\mu_0$ for $\bbq_{0,n}$-a.e.~$y$.
+Further, assume that $\zeta^{-1/2}G(u) \in \calH_2$ for almost all $u$ with respect to the prior measure.
+Then, the conditional distribution, denoted by $\mu_n^y$, for the random variable $u | y$ is well-defined and also absolutely continuous with respect to the prior $\mu_n$ for $\bbq_{0,n}$-a.e.~$y$.
 Indeed, the posterior measure of any Borel set $B \subseteq \calH_1$ is given by

 where $\phiyu$ is defined in equation~\eqref{eqn:phiyu} and the constant

 is finite:

 \end{claim}